Partially Observable Minimum-Age Scheduling: The Greedy Policy: System Model

 \subsection{Sampling Policy of the AP}

 Now that the AoIs of different sensors vary, the AP aims to query/sample the sensor with the minimum AoI in each slot as it carries the freshest state information of the object.
-The sampling process and the AoI update from the sensors to the AP in consecutive time slots are illustrated in Fig.~\ref{fig:timeline}.
+The sampling process in each slot is error-free thanks to the error correction code in the PHY layer and the automatic repeat request (ARQ) protocol in the MAC layer.

+Fig.~\ref{fig:timeline} shows the sampling process and the AoI update from the sensors to the AP in consecutive time slots.
 At the beginning of a slot $t$, the AP broadcasts the beacon signal and query/sample one of the sensors, say, the $n^t$-th sensor.
 The sampling decision, i.e., which sensor to sample in slot $t$, is made at the end of the time slot $t-1$.
 Then, at the end of the slot $t$, the AP receives the feedback from the $n^t$-th sensor and the age of the received information is $a_{n^t}^{t-1}$, i.e., the AoI of the $n^t$-th sensor at the end of slot $t-1$ (the received AoI is $a_{n^t}^{t-1}$ rather than $a_{n^t}^{t}$ because the $n^t$-th sensor transmits the sensed data upon receiving the beacon signal at the beginning of the slot $t$, at which time $a_{n^t}^t$ is unknown).
 Next, the AP has to determine which sensor to sample in the next slot $t+1$, and the cycle continues.

 When making the sampling decision at the end of the slot $t$, the exact AoIs of sensors $\{a_n^t:\allowbreak n=1,2,...,N\}$ are not directly observable by the AP.
 The only information known to the AP that can be used to make the sampling decision is a sequence of past decisions and observations $\mathcal{Z}^t=\{n^{t-\tau},\allowbreak a_{n^{t-\tau}}^{t-\tau-1}:\allowbreak\tau=0,1,2,3,...\}$, where $n^{t-\tau}$ and $a_{n^{t-\tau}}^{t-\tau-1}$ are the indexes of the sampled sensors in slot $t-\tau$ and the observed AoI at the end of slot $t-\tau$, respectively.